 Coming back with only 2-5mb on your upload speed?
 That means high definition broadcasting is out of reach.
-However, it does not stop you from doing a a high quality stream.
+However, it does not stop you from doing a high-quality stream.
 1mb per second and up is generally considered great quality by web standards.

-Calzo in particular suggests the Logitech HD Pro Webcam C920.
-Through being a webcam, this avoid having to do a capture card and greatly simplifies the process.
+Calzo, in particular, suggests the Logitech HD Pro Webcam C920.
+Through being a webcam, this avoids having to do a capture card and greatly simplifies the process.
 It’s much more affordable than a traditional camera, as Logitech sells it for $99.
 You can generally find it for even less, with Amazon selling it for $69.95 at the time of writing this.

 Software Encoders & Streaming Providers

 The fact that this is going to be a multi-camera stream does limit the encoder options a little.
 Adobe Flash Media Live Encoder is the “go-to” option for many because it’s free.
 However, it doesn’t offer supper for camera switching.